 I work with publishers at various stages of the publishing process.
 This may involve collaboration with authors; copyediting using tags/codes in preparation for the typesetting and/or design stage; proofreading using BSI symbols for mark-up on hard copy; proofreading using PDF mark-up tools; collation and correction; reviewing of proofreaders’ mark-up; and final review/approval.
-Publishers I have worked with include Colourpoint Educational, Edco, Redemptorist Publications (books and magazine-style publications) and John Catt Educational.
+Publishers I have worked with include Colourpoint Educational, Edco, Redemptorist Publications (books and magazine-style publications), John Catt Educational and Gill Books.

 I occasionally write short pieces for publishers, including pastoral resources published by Redemptorist Publications (e.g. Sunday Plus and Advent Extra reflections).

 I work with authors in the later stages of their writing, when they are ready to have their work copyedited or proofread.
 Some authors are preparing to self-publish, while others already have an agreement with a publisher.
 I assess the work to determine the level of editing or proofreading required and spend some time discussing plans and expectations with the author.
 Sometimes I do a short sample edit to show the author how I can bring their work to a publishable standard.
-I do not offer whole book production services, focussing instead on editing and proofreading.
+I do not offer complete book production services, focussing instead on editing and proofreading.

 Where authors are working with a publisher, I apply that publisher’s style to the editing and/or proofreading.
 Where an author has no guidance, I discuss matters of style with them and prepare a style sheet for the work.